 - C64: copy protection and lessons in system design from the past

-I’ve been working with the security industry since 1994.
-You may know me from developing the first network IDS, RealSecure.
-I have been a FreeBSD committer since 2002, doing major work on power management, SCSI, and USB.
+I’ve been in the security industry since 1994.
+You may know me from developing the first commercial network IDS, RealSecure.
+I was a FreeBSD committer from 2002 – 2008, focused on power management, SCSI, and USB.